benjnguyen/pedestrian-bike-data/README.md

 #  https://benjnguyen.shinyapps.io/ped-bike-shiny/

-The following data visualization and explorations in tidyverse may also be framed within an R shiny web application to allow the audience to plot features against each other, which may be a feature I implement later on.
+If I were to make an extension for this application, I would assign unique markers to pedestrians and bike crashes so they may be easily identified on the map.
+I would also add tabs that show the data set and another tab that would allow the user to select features they would like to plot against each other -- similar to what appears in the following section where I use tidyverse to explore the data set.

 # Data Exploration and Data Visualization using Tidyverse